semihbkgr/yamldiff/README.md

   -e, --exit-code      Exit with non-zero status code when differences are found -h, --help           help for yamldiff
-  -i, --ignore-order   Ignore sequence order when comparing -m, --metadata       Include additional metadata such as line numbers and node types in the output -p, --paths-only     Show only paths of differences without displaying the values -v, --version        version for yamldiff
+  -i, --ignore-order   Ignore sequence order when comparing -m, --metadata       Include additional metadata such as line numbers and node types in the output. (mutually exclusive with --paths-only)
+  -p, --paths-only     Show only paths of differences without displaying the values -v, --version        version for yamldiff
 ```